 Most parents who split up or get divorced want what's best for their children, which generally means spending time with both parents.
 Parents can accomplish this goal in a variety of ways, and most can work out a mutually acceptable agreement amicably.

 In certain cases, however, custody becomes the central conflict in the separation.
 One parent refuses to cooperate, either with the system or the law, and children are caught in the middle between two feuding sides.
 Such high-conflict cases give rise to the possibility of parental alienation syndrome (PAS), whereby the child is pressured to take sides.

-We at Westside Family Law have decades of experience handling family disputes of all kinds, including ones with high emotion and conflict.
-Our lawyers strive to be the level head in an emotionally difficult situation.
-We offer sound, assertive counsel aimed at achieving positive outcomes in the most efficient, effective manner possible, which may include nothing less than arguing your case in Court.
+The parental alienation lawyers Westside Family Law have decades of experience handling family disputes of all kinds, including ones with high emotion and conflict.
+Our parental alienation lawyers strive to be the level head in an emotionally difficult situation.
+We offer sound, assertive counsel aimed at achieving positive outcomes in cases of parental alienation.

 Symptoms Of Parental Alienation

 It's natural for children to become angry or hurt by parental separation.
 Most children feel that the separation is their fault and may lash out occasionally as a result.
-That being said, here are some telltale signs that a child may have become alienated from his or her parent:
+That being said, here are some telltale signs that a child may be suffering from parental alienation:

 - The child displays only anger or hate towards the targeted parent.